All Episodes

 He was just invited as a part of the seminar, but became very close with Halper.

-It was the same thing that Halper did to George Papadopoulos when uh Papadopoulos actually became suspicious of of Halper and how intense he was when he started asking him questions.
+It was the same thing that Halper did to George Papadopoulos when Papadopoulos actually became suspicious of Halper and how intense he was when he started asking him questions.

-So what did the r what do you have to do with the Russians?
+So what do you have to do with the Russians?

-And Papadopoulos is basically I was told by his wife Simona, no, I have nothing to do with them.
+And Papadopoulos is basically, I was told by his wife Simona, no, you have nothing to do with them.

-I mean, uh you know, I don't know what you're talking about.
+I mean, you know, I don't know what you're talking about.

-And that's when I think at that point when um Papadopoulos started to become concerned about how is there any Sean Bigley evidence to back up and corroborate uh on savory contacts, connections, and this nefarious nexus you're describing?
+Is there any, Sean Bigley, evidence to back up and corroborate unsavory contacts, connections, and this nefarious nexus you're describing?

 Well, what we now know is it was a setup.